 How to Implement Change Management

 The specific schedule for implementing change will differ according to the type of organisation and the type of change you’re planning.
-There are, however, everyday issues that have to be faced and general principles you’ll need to follow.
-With guidance, often in the form of a checklist, your process implementation plan of action is more likely to succeed.
+There are everyday issues that must be faced and general principles you’ll need to follow.
+With guidance, often in the form of a checklist, your process implementation plan is more likely to succeed.

 Change Management Implementation Checklist